John von Neumann: Career and private life

 Von Neumann's habilitation was completed on December 13, 1927, and he began to give lectures as a Privatdozent at the University of Berlin in 1928.
-He was the youngest person ever elected Privatdozent in the university's history in any subject.
-By the end of 1927, von Neumann had published 12 major papers in mathematics, and by the end of 1929, 32, a rate of nearly one major paper per month.
-In 1929, he briefly became a Privatdozent at the University of Hamburg, where the prospects of becoming a tenured professor were better, but in October of that year a better offer presented itself when he was invited to Princeton University as a visiting lecturer in mathematical physics.
+He was the youngest person elected Privatdozent in the university's history.
+He began writing nearly one major mathematics paper per month.
+In 1929, he briefly became a Privatdozent at the University of Hamburg, where the prospects of becoming a tenured professor were better, then in October of that year moved to Princeton University as a visiting lecturer in mathematical physics.

-On New Year's Day 1930, von Neumann married Marietta Kövesi, who had studied economics at Budapest University.
-Von Neumann and Marietta had one child, a daughter, Marina, born in 1935.
-As of 2021 Marina is a distinguished professor emerita of business administration and public policy at the University of Michigan.
+Von Neumann was baptized a Catholic in 1930.
+Shortly afterward, he married Marietta Kövesi, who had studied economics at Budapest University.
+Von Neumann and Marietta had a daughter, Marina, born in 1935; she would become a professor.
 The couple divorced on November 2, 1937.
-On November 17, 1938, von Neumann married Klara Dan, whom he had met during his last trips back to Budapest before the outbreak of World War II.
+On November 17, 1938, von Neumann married Klára Dán.

-In 1930, before marrying Marietta, von Neumann was baptized into the Catholic Church.
-Von Neumann's father, Max, had died in 1929.
-None of the family had converted to Christianity while Max was alive, but all did afterward.

-In 1933 Von Neumann was offered and accepted a life tenure professorship at the Institute for Advanced Study in New Jersey, when that institution's plan to appoint Hermann Weyl appeared to have failed.
+In 1933 Von Neumann accepted a tenured professorship at the Institute for Advanced Study in New Jersey, when that institution's plan to appoint Hermann Weyl appeared to have failed.
 His mother, brothers and in-laws followed von Neumann to the United States in 1939.
-Von Neumann anglicized his first name to John, keeping the German-aristocratic surname von Neumann.
-His brothers changed theirs to "Neumann" and "Vonneumann".
-Von Neumann became a naturalized citizen of the United States in 1937, and immediately tried to become a lieutenant in the United States Army's Officers Reserve Corps.
-He passed the exams easily but was rejected because of his age.
-His prewar analysis of how France would stand up to Germany is often quoted: "Oh, France won't matter."
+Von Neumann anglicized his name to John, keeping the German-aristocratic surname von Neumann.
+Von Neumann became a naturalized U.S. citizen in 1937, and immediately tried to become a lieutenant in the U.S. Army's Officers Reserve Corps.
+He passed the exams but was rejected because of his age.

-Klara and John von Neumann were socially active within the local academic community.
-His white clapboard house at 26 Westcott Road was one of Princeton's largest private residences.
-He always wore formal suits.
-He once wore a three-piece pinstripe while riding down the Grand Canyon astride a mule.
-Hilbert is reported to have asked, "Pray, who is the candidate's tailor?" at von Neumann's 1926 doctoral exam, as he had never seen such beautiful evening clothes.